 Snowmobiles are not allowed to be operated anywhere on the BHSU campus.

-Parking privileges on University property will be revoked if falsification and misrepresentation of information in registering for a permit or appealing a violation are practiced.
+Parking privileges on university property will be revoked if falsification and misrepresentation are found in the registration information for a permit or if appealing a violation.

-Any person who obtains another persons permit by theft, copies, alters, or attempts to obtain another persons permit by theft, copies or alters a vehicle parking permit with intent to defraud shall be assessed a fine of $100, be subject to revocation of parking privileges on all University property and subject to University disciplinary action.
+Any person who obtains or attempts to obtain another person's permit by theft, copies, or alters with the intent to defraud shall be assessed a fine of $100, be subject to revocation of parking privileges on all university property, and subject to university disciplinary action.

 Any person who has registered with the parking office and purchased a parking permit shall not resell or give that permit to another person.
 That permit will be considered invalid.
 Any violation fines while the permit is in the possession of any person other than the registered permit owner, will be the responsibility of the registered owner.